OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 How Much Critical Illness Cover Do You Need?

 The recommended CI cover is typically 3-5 times your annual income, adjusted for risk factors.
-A 35-year-old earning ₹20 LPA should consider a CI cover of ₹60 lakh to ₹1 crore.
-The logic is straightforward: critical illness treatment can take 1-3 years of combined active treatment and recovery, during which your earning capacity is severely impaired or zero.
-You need enough to cover treatment costs beyond what your health insurance pays, income replacement during treatment, post-treatment rehabilitation, and a buffer for lifestyle adjustments.
-If you have family history of cancer, heart disease, or diabetes, increase the multiplier — these hereditary risk factors significantly raise your probability of developing critical illnesses.
+The logic: critical illness treatment and recovery can take 1-3 years of combined active treatment and reduced work capacity.
+You need enough to cover treatment costs beyond what health insurance pays, income replacement during this period, post-treatment rehabilitation and medication, and a buffer for lifestyle adjustments.
+For a 35-year-old earning Rs 25 lakh annually, the recommended CI cover range is Rs 75 lakh to Rs 1.25 crore.

 Frequently Asked Questions